-In this post I wanted to share some of reasons why an option liquidity should be a top priority as you scan for new trades.
+In this post, I wanted to share some of the reasons why an option liquidity should be a top priority as you scan for new trades.

 1) Volume = higher liquidity

-The more option volume there is a for contract typically the more liquidity will exist.
+The more options volume there is a for contract typically, the more liquidity will exist.
 These contracts are then much easier to move in and out of.
 This can be important if you need to move in and out of your position quickly.

 2) Buy and hold is a fallacy